fooooter/drain/README.md

 You should use the `set_header!` and `header!` macros respectively, whenever possible.

 ### Cookies

+`set_cookie` is a HashMap containing every cookie to be set by the client.
+It's initially empty, and is also mutably referenced.

 To get a HashMap of all cookies, you can call the `cookies` function from `drain_common` crate.
 Cookies can be set by inserting a name of the cookie and a `SetCookie` struct into the `set_cookie` HashMap.